-The introduction heads into the sources and chronology followed by the decipherment of the hieroglyphs including the discovery of the Rosetta stone by a Captain Broussard of Napoleon's army while digging in the foundations of a fort at Rosetta.
+The introduction heads into the sources and chronology followed by the decipherment of the hieroglyphs including the discovery of the Rosetta stone by Captain Broussard of Napoleon's army while digging in the foundations of a fort at Rosetta.

-Mr. Moret is next on the rarely covered subject of the nomes of ancient Egypt emerging from nomadic tribal standards to provincial status regardless of individual groups including the gods they represent with the chapter ending with a five page chart of all the nomes of Upper and Lower Egypt including the nome gods and capital cities outstanding!
+Mr. Moret is next on the rarely covered subject of the nomes of ancient Egypt emerging from nomadic tribal standards to provincial status regardless of individual groups including the gods they represent with the chapter ending with a five-page chart of all the nomes of Upper and Lower Egypt including the nome gods and capital cities outstanding!

-The succession of the dynasties of the god kings of prehistory is well explained including the death of Osiris.
-The wars between Seth first king of Upper Egypt and the first king of Lower Egypt Horus the elder are well accounted with Horus defeating Seth and reigning for 300 years before the god Thoth's reign of thousands of years leaving Horus the younger, the son of Isis, to be the last of the god kings.
+The succession of the dynasties of the god-kings of prehistory is well explained including the death of Osiris.
+The wars between Seth first king of Upper Egypt and the first king of Lower Egypt Horus the elder are well accounted with Horus defeating Seth and reigning for 300 years before the god Thoth's reign of thousands of years leaving Horus the younger, the son of Isis, to be the last of the god-kings.

-The god kings are then followed by the (Shemsu-Hor), demi-gods known as the servants of Horus.
+The god-kings are then followed by the (Shemsu-Hor), demi-gods known as the servants of Horus.
 The Shemsu-Hor are the last of the gods before dynasties of mortal kings known as the descendants of Horus take hold of kingship.

-The evolution of prehistoric monarchy to King Menes and the Thinite dynasties of I and II through those of the old kingdom are interesting and still reasonable interpretations of the surviving monuments more than eighty years later.
+The evolution of prehistoric monarchy to King Menes and the Thinite dynasties of I and II through those of the Old Kingdom are interesting and still reasonable interpretations of the surviving monuments more than eighty years later.
 While the pantheon of gods and goddess' merge and take the attributes of older gods while a defining of the gods roles takes place.
 Many take on elements of the gods Ra and Osiris while others fall from favor and are assimilated.
-The author gives a sound history of the Osirine play how it evolved as a Royal prerogative in the old kingdom to a prerogative of the entire population by the middle kingdom.
+The author gives a sound history of the Osirine play how it evolved as a royal prerogative in the Old Kingdom to a prerogative of the entire population by the Middle Kingdom.

-The second half of the book is a very detailed examination of the Gods and the influence upon the evolution of Egyptian society.
+The second half of the book is a very detailed examination of the gods and the influence upon the evolution of Egyptian society.
 The book is certainly a good read with of course the expected flaws which were minor, the book was well written.

-The book was a scholarly read rather then an entertaining read and I must say however that I would have preferred it to be 100 to 150 pages less as in the end it did turn into a bit of a chore to finish.
+The book was a scholarly read rather than an entertaining read and I must say however that I would have preferred it to be 100 to 150 pages less as in the end it did turn into a bit of a chore to finish.